 Remember: Hold baby skin-to-skin when you are wide awake and follow safer sleep practices for infants.

 It may take time to find a comfortable, relaxed position for you and your baby.
 Try different positions.
 A good position supports an effective latch (also known as deep attachment).
 An incorrect position and a shallow latch may cause sore, cracked nipples.
-Breast compressions can be useful if your baby is latched well but is sleepy or taking a long time to feed.
-You can use your hands to help your baby get more milk.

 Breastfeeding positions